abelhaeletronica/assis-2026-interface-focus/README.md

 ## License
 [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) -- in accordance with the Open Access policy of Interface Focus (Royal Society Publishing, 2026).
 Upon publication, the article will be deposited in PubMed Central by the editors.

+> **Open Notebook:** This repository is fully open.
+> The manuscript is being written in public and
+> can be followed in real time.

 ## Contact
 Gustavo de Assis -- Universidade NOVA FCT de Lisboa
 ORCID: [0009-0002-4167-0732](https://orcid.org/0009-0002-4167-0732)